 - Palmar interossei: adduction (bringing back together) of your fingers

 - Adductor pollicis: adduction of your thumb (bringing the thumb back to your palm)

 - Flexor pollicis brevis (deep head): flexion of your thumb

 - Palmaris brevis: squeezes the base of your hand

 The ulnar nerve is also responsible for touch sensation for a large portion of your hand.
-The cutaneous innervation (touch sensation) includes:
+The cutaneous innervation (touch sensation, see image below) includes:

 - Your pinky finger and medial half of your ring finger

 - The pinky side of your hand, both front and back